leangen/graphql-spqr/README.md

 ## Full example

-See more complete examples using Spring MVC at https://github.com/leangen/graphql-spqr-samples
+See more complete examples using Spring Boot at https://github.com/leangen/graphql-spqr-samples